nylander/nf-var/README.md

 .
 ├── 00.coverage/   Coverage statistics in tab-delim text files per individual and across all individuals.
-├── 01.variants/   Variants and Mask files, stored by individual └── 02.consensus/  Consensus sequence for each scaffold, stored by individual.
-Plus an overview of missing data across all scaffolds for each individual.
+├── 01.variants/   Variants and Mask files, stored by individual └── 02.consensus/  Consensus sequence for each scaffold, stored by individual,
+                   plus an overview of missing data across all scaffolds for each individual.
 ```